-If the employee does not enroll for all available coverage when they were eligible, they can apply for any of the remaining coverage offered by the employer by submitting an enrollment through the Evidence of Insurability process through My Benefit Place.
-Refer to My Insurance Benefits Guide for further guidance.
+If the employee does not enroll for all available coverage when they were eligible, they can apply for any of the remaining coverage offered by the employer by submitting an Evidence of Insurability (ET-2305) form.

 Does the policy build cash value?